Croft Press / David / Research / Education

 • the verses for the noble gases can be sung deeper and slower

-The following is an annotated version of the song highlighting the mnemonic patterns.
+The following is an annotated version of the chant highlighting the mnemonic patterns.
 Relevant hyperlinks to Wikipedia are included.

 1 Hydrogen 1,